HL7/cda-sex-gender-representation/input/_readme.txt

 This readme file is included in a zip file which contains the Publication Package for:

-Publication title:                               HL7 CDA® R2 Implementation Guide: Personal Advance Care Plan Document
+Publication title:                               HL7 CDA® R2 Implementation Guide: Gender Harmony - Sex and Gender Representation
-Edition:                                         Edition 1 v1.3.1
+Edition:                                         Edition 1 v1.1
-Realm:                                           US Realm
+Realm:                                           UV Realm
 Ballot type:                                     Standard for Trial Use (STU)
-Code: 						 PACP
+Code: 						 gh
-Version:                                         v1.3.1
+Version:                                         v1.1
 Errata identifier:
-Publication date:                                2023-09-13
+Publication date:                                2023-09-14
 Prepared by:                                     Structured Documents Work Group

 Contents of the Publication Package